John J. "Bald Jack" Ryan

-John J. Ryan was an American gambler.
+John J. Ryan (1862-1930) was an American gambler.

 Early life

-Jack Ryan was born on August 9, 1862 in Cincinnati, Ohio.
+Jack Ryan was born on August 9, 1862, in Cincinnati, Ohio.
 His parents, Michael Ryan and Helen Considine, were born in Ireland and came to the United States, probably through New York, in the 1840s.
 Michael was employed for most of his life in Cincinnati as a carpenter, making coffins, and as the keeper of the city morgue.
 He died in March 1903.
 Jack had three brothers: Edward, Michael, and Richard; and six sisters: Catharine, Anna, Elizabeth ("Honey"), Bessie, Mary, and Loretta.
-Except for Jack, whose remains were cremated, and Ed and Richard whose remains are buried in Calvary Cemetery in St. Louis, the remains of the parents and the most of the rest of their children are buried in St. Joseph's Cemetery, in Cincinnati.
+Except for Jack, whose remains were cremated, and Ed and Richard whose remains are buried in Calvary Cemetery in St. Louis, the remains of the parents and most of the rest of their children are buried in St. Joseph's Cemetery, in Cincinnati.

 Ryan and his siblings grew up in Cincinnati.
 It appears the girls worked in factories.
 What the boys did is unclear but Ryan claimed to have worked as a clerk at the Reeds Hotel.